-As plan sponsors begin to evaluate plan design changes for the coming year, MedCost wants to ensure awareness of the amounts for out-of-pocket limits, HDHP minimum deductibles, out-of-pocket maximums, and inflation adjusted HSA contribution limits for 2023, as determined by the Department of Health and Human Services and the IRS.
+As plan sponsors begin to evaluate plan design changes for the coming year, MedCost wants to ensure awareness of the amounts for ACA out-of-pocket limits, HDHP minimum deductibles, HDHP out-of-pocket maximums, and inflation adjusted HSA contribution limits for 2024, as determined by the Department of Health and Human Services and the IRS.
 Additionally, it is important to note that the referenced changes below are effective upon a plan’s prospective renewal date.
-(For more information, see Q&A-86 in IRS Notice 2004-50.)
+For more information, see Q&A-86 in IRS Notice 2004-50.

-The table below shows final increases to the out-of-pocket maximum dollar limits for plan years beginning January 1, 2023, as well as the changes in out-of-pocket limits from 2020 to 2023.
-(Final regulations for 2023 from the Department of Health and Human Services available here).
-Note that the 2023 amounts represent an increase of 4.6% from the 2022 maximums.
+The table below shows final increases to the out-of-pocket maximum dollar limits for non-grandfathered health plan years beginning January 1, 2024, as well as the changes in out-of-pocket limits from 2021 to 2023.
+(Final regulations for 2024 from the Department of Health and Human Services available here.)
+Note that the 2024 amounts represent an increase of 3.8% from the 2023 maximums.

 Interaction Between Two Out-of-Pocket Limits